 There are particular specifies of aquatic flora that could grow and thrive well in the gravel.
 Bear in mind that this shall rely on the kind of gravel that you use.
 Please note that big chunky tank rock gravel is not a highly recommended substrate material option.

 How much aquarium gravel do I need?

 An ideal place to begin is with 2 inches of gravel as a substrate for any freshwater tank.
-Two inches is generally regarded as the minimum amount you will need to add in a 55-gallon tank.
+Two inches is generally regarded as the minimum amount you will need to add to a 55-gallon tank.

 It is imperative to utilize the size and dimension of the aquarium in order to figure out the precise amount.
-For instance, an aquarium that contains 55 gallons of water and comes with a dimension and size of 49×12”, you will require approximately 30 lbs. of gravel for an inch bed.
+For instance, for an aquarium that contains 55 gallons of water and comes with a dimension and size of 49×12”, you will require approximately 30 lbs. of gravel for an inch bed.

 Once you have determined this, you may then multiply the depth in the form of inches by the gravel amount you computed for one inch.